cdrx/rancher-gitlab-deploy/README.md

   --wait-for-upgrade-to-finish / --no-wait-for-upgrade-to-finish
-                                  Wait for Rancher to finish the upgrade before this tool exits --rollback-on-error/--no-rollback-on-error
+                                  Wait for Rancher to finish the upgrade before this tool exits --rollback-on-error / --no-rollback-on-error
                                   Rollback the upgrade if an error occured.
-                                  The rollback will be performed only
+                                  The rollback will be performed only if the option --wait-for-upgrade-to-finish is
+                                  passed
-                                  if the option --wait-for-upgrade-to-finish is passed --new-image TEXT                If specified, replace the image (and :tag) with this one during the upgrade --finish-upgrade / --no-finish-upgrade
+  --new-image TEXT                If specified, replace the image (and :tag)
+                                  with this one during the upgrade --finish-upgrade / --no-finish-upgrade
-                                  Mark the upgrade as finished after it completes --ssl-verify / --no-ssl-verify  Whether we should skip certificate checks or not when connecting to the Rancher API.
+                                  Mark the upgrade as finished after it completes --sidekicks / --no-sidekicks    Upgrade service sidekicks at the same time --new-sidekick-image <TEXT TEXT>...
-                                  Default behaviour is to check cert validity.
-  --create / --no-create          Will create the Rancher stack
-                                  and service, if they are missed
-                                  (needs --new-image option)
-  --labels                        Will add Rancher labels to the service being
-                                  created by passing a comma separated list.
-  --label KEY VALUE               Alternative way of adding a Rancher label to the
-                                  service.
-                                  You can pass this option multiple times to create multiple labels.
-  --variables                     Will add environment variables to the service being
-                                  created by passing a comma separated list.
-  --variable KEY VALUE            Alternative way of adding environment variables to the
-                                  service.
-                                  You can pass this option multiple times to create multiple environment variables.
-  --service-links                 Will set service links to the service being
+                                  If specified, replace the sidekick image
+                                  (and :tag) with this one during the upgrade --create / --no-create          If specified, create Rancher stack and service if they don't exist --labels TEXT                   If specified, add a comma separated list of key=values to add to the service --label <TEXT TEXT>...
+If specified, add a Rancher label to the service
-                                  created by passing a comma separated list.
+  --variables TEXT                If specified, add a comma separated list of
-  --service-link KEY VALUE        Alternative way of setting service links to the
-                                  service.
-                                  You can pass this option multiple times to set multiple service links.
+                                  key=values to add to the service --variable <TEXT TEXT>...
+If specified, add a environment variable to the service --service-links TEXT            If specified, add a comma separated list of key=values to add to the service --service-link <TEXT TEXT>...
+If specified, add a service link to the service
-  --host-id                       Will deploy service on sheduled host.
+  --host-id TEXT                  If specified, service will be deployed on
-  --help                          Show this message and exit.
+                                  requested host
+  --debug / --no-debug            Enable HTTP Debugging --ssl-verify / --no-ssl-verify  Disable certificate checks.
+Use this to
+                                  allow connecting to a HTTPS Rancher server using an self-signed certificate --secrets TEXT                  If specified, add a comma separated list of secrets to the service --secret TEXT                   If specified add a secret to the service --help                          Show this message and exit.
 ```

 ## History

+#### [1.7] - 2020-12-16
+Fixed a bug when updating variables on existing service, thanks to @ffouchier
+Added the --rancher-label-separator option, thanks to @NigelGreenway for the PR
+Added the --service-links option, thanks to @mrpolman for the PR
+Added the support for secrets with the --secret option, thanks to @earzur for the PR

 #### [1.6] - 2018-09-09
 Added the --rollback-on-error option, thanks to @TZK- for the PR